 - Emory Research Partner Program: Rising second and third year students at Emory who are interested in research should consider applying for this program.
 The program includes a weekly class SIRE 299 and other activities that prepare students for working on research projects.

 - Emory Honors Program: This program is by invitation only and requires students to complete and defend a research thesis and take a graduate-level class while maintaining a high GPA.
 Nominations are made in the spring of junior year and interested students are encouraged to speak to faculty members ahead of time.

 - Emory Summer Undergraduate Research Experience (SURE).
 Emory students are encouraged to apply.
-Applications for the SURE program are reviewed in the spring semester and interested student should identify and talk to a faculty mentor about their project plan ahead of time.
+Applications for the SURE program are reviewed in the spring semester and interested students should identify and talk to a faculty mentor about their project plan ahead of time.
 The SURE program allows students to work on their project during the summer at the end of which they will present their progress in a poster symposium.
 Participants receive a stipend and housing support.

 - Summer research experiences (external students only).
 Subject to funding availability and ongoing projects research opportunities for external undergraduate students might be available.
 Announcements will be listed on our jobs site.